nspcc-dev/neofs-spec/06-blockchain/03-netmap.md

 ### netmap contract

-Netmap contract is a contract deployed in NeoFS side chain\.
+Netmap contract is a contract deployed in NeoFS sidechain\.

 Netmap contract stores and manages NeoFS network map\, Storage node candidates and epoch number counter\.
-In notary disabled environment\, contract also stores list of Inner Ring node keys\.
+In notary disabled environment\, contract also stores a list of Inner Ring node keys\.

 #### Contract notifications

 AddPeer notification\.
-This notification is produced when Storage node sends bootstrap request by invoking AddPeer method\.
+This notification is produced when a Storage node sends a bootstrap request by invoking AddPeer method\.

 ```
 AddPeer